thorhj/dnd-session-0-checklist/README.md

 ## NPCs and creatures

-- **Group Inits**\
+- **Group initiative**\
-As a DM, do you use them?
+As a DM, do you use it?
 If so, how?
 Do you break up large groups into smaller ones?
-If you do not use Group Inits, what do you use instead?
+If you do not use Group Initiative, what do you use instead?

 - **Vendors**\
-Most NPCs vendors will sell items for what cost? for base-price? base-price+10%, +20%? will most vendors haggle or only some of them? or will vendors not haggle at all?
+Most NPCs vendors will sell items for what cost?
+For base-price?
+Base-price+10%, +20%? will most vendors haggle or only some of them?
+Or will vendors not haggle at all?

 - **Other Creature rules**\
 List any other creature rules you may have.
-Creatures in particular you may want to consider discuss are; Lycanthropes, Vampires, Intellect Devourers, Basilisk, & Medusa.
+Creatures in particular you may want to consider discuss are; Lycanthropes, Vampires, Intellect Devourers, Basilisk, and Medusa.
 These are the creatures that potentially have the likelihood of taking away player agency.
-(If there are other creatures that are 'agency thieves' that I failed to think of, post below & I will update this list.)

 ## Magic items

+- **Rarity**\
+How rare are magic items?
+Can you expect to find them almost everywhere, or are the legendary relics of the past?
+Perhaps some items are common (potions, spell scrolls) while others are legendary and rare (weapons, armor, artifacts)?

-- **Attunement/Identify**\
+- **Attunement/identification**\
 Does attunement reveal everything about an item, or do PCs need to identify them to get the full list of everything an item can do?
 Do PCs need to identify an item before being able to attune to it?

-- **Magic Resize**\
+- **Magic resize**\
 Do wearable items auto-magically resize to fit their wearer?
 If not, is there a way to resize such items?
-Perhaps only Rare & above items resize while uncommon does not?
+Perhaps only rare and above items resize while uncommon does not?
 Perhaps only if you attune to the item, will it resize?
 Maybe all magical items auto-resize?
-Maybe its a case by case basis?
+Maybe it's on a case-by-case basis?

+- **Potions**\
+Do potions take an action to use as per RAW, or can they be used by using a bonus action?
+Do the characters need to identify common potions (e.g. healing), or they so common that they recognize them on sight?

 - **Other magic item rules**\
 List any other magical items rules you may have.